validatedpatterns/docs/devsecops/getting-started.md

 secrets:
   # NEVER COMMIT THESE VALUES TO GIT
   config-demo:
-    # Secret used for demonstrating vault storage, external secrets, and ACM distributionsecure
+    # Secret used for demonstrating vault storage, external secrets, and ACM distribution secure
     secret: PLAINTEXT
 ```